skylerstpierre/CardiovascularDiseaseClassification/README.md

 - directory `models_XGB` contains trained XGBoost (both untuned and tuned) ensembles
 - directory `models_XGB_Fram` contains XGBoost ensembles trained and tuned on Framingham-score features only
 - directory `bestmodels_saint` contains trained SAINT model weights

+## Analysis for sex differences in cardiovascular disease diagnosis

+`PopulationCharacteristics.py` extracts hypertension, first degree AV block, and dilated and hypertrophic cardiomyopathy information using the Research Analysis Platform integrated with the UK Biobank database.

+`ScatterPlots.py` processes the data returned from `PopulationCharacteristics.py` to produce violin and scatter plots of the data.
+The Teichholz formula is implemented to converted left ventricle end-diastolic volume to diameter measurments.

 ## Data preparation